Baby (Justin Bieber song): Music video

 Filming for the music video began during the week of January 25, 2010, in Los Angeles.
 It was filmed at Universal CityWalk and Lucky Strike Lanes, by director Ray Kay, who had previously directed videos for Beyoncé Knowles, Lady Gaga, Alexandra Burke, and Cheryl Cole, among others.
-Ludacris said that the video "is like a 2010 version of Michael Jackson's "The Way You Make Me Feel"."
+Ludacris said that the video "is like a 2010 version of Michael Jackson's 'The Way You Make Me Feel'."
 Bieber said that the video "will capture the song's message of trying to woo back a girl."
 In explaining the concept of the video, Bieber said, "It starts off, I really like this girl, but we didn't [get] along; we couldn't be together.
 Basically I want her back and [I'm] kind of going through the whole thing.
 I'm chasing her around, trying to get her, and she's kind of playing hard to get, but I'm persistent.
 I keep going."
 The video premiered exclusively on Vevo on Friday, February 19, 2010.
 Singer and actress Jasmine Villegas portrays Bieber's love interest in the video.
 Bieber's friends, Young Money artists Drake and Lil Twist also appeared in the video, along with Tinashe and jerkin' crew The Rangers.

 The video takes place in a mall-like setting with a bowling alley and more.
 After the video was released, MTV commented on the video being the new version of "The Way You Make Me Feel" saying, "... and the choreography does use a few of Jackson's less-suggestive moves."
 The MTV review goes on to say, "most of the video takes place in the bowling alley, there are also scenes of Bieber in other settings, hanging out with Luda, doing the moonwalk, messing with his hair and mugging for the camera.
 During the video Bieber's friends and Villegas's friends have several dance offs and Villegas eventually smiles at him.
 Regardless of his crush's apparent frustration with him, Bieber eventually wins her over.
 The video concludes with the pair walking off into the night holding hands."

 Billboard reviewed the video, saying, "Those new dance moves he's showing off can only mean one thing: all over the world, tweens' hearts are melting right now."
 In July 2010, the video became the most viewed video in YouTube history until it was surpassed by Psy's hit single, "Gangnam Style", in November 2012.

 The video received 7.7 million views within its first seven days.

-As of August 2025, the video has received over 3.4 billion views on the video-sharing website YouTube.
+As of January 2026, the video has received over 3.5 billion views on the video-sharing website YouTube.
 It was also the most disliked video of all time (briefly surpassed by "Friday" by Rebecca Black upon that video's release in 2011).
-Babys music video held the record for the most disliked video for over 7 years, until it was surpassed in December 2018 by YouTube Rewind 2018: Everyone Controls Rewind (the current most disliked video).
+The "Baby" music video held the record for the most disliked video for over 7 years, until it was surpassed in December 2018 by YouTube Rewind 2018: Everyone Controls Rewind (the current most disliked video).
 The video currently sits as the fourth most disliked YouTube video.